Early Appearances of Opera in Lithuania

 The tragedy overtook the theatre, as well as the whole culture, in 1944 with the beginning of the second Soviet occupation.
 Almost 30 opera soloists, half of the ballet troupe, perfect conductors, chorus masters, stage designers, composers left for the West.

-Nevertheless, the theatre survived as an important center of national art culture.
-It has also always been an institution fostering real spiritual values, as it always united people of talent dedicated to the art.
-In 1974 the theatre moved to a venue, built for a very long time (there are 1142 seats there).
+Nevertheless, the theatre survived as an important center of national art and culture.
+It has also always been an institution fostering real spiritual values, as it always united people of talent dedicated to the arts.
+In 1974 the theatre moved to a venue that was built for a very long time (there are 1142 seats there).
 Modern technical equipment has also developed the artistic possibilities of productions.

-In the meanwhile, Lithuanian theatre artists had little chances to demonstrate their art across the borders of USSR.
-Even such stars, worth of the big stages of the world, like Virgilijus Noreika, laureates of prestigious international competitions Irena Milkevičiūtė, Vaclovas Daunoras did not guest perform.
+Meanwhile, Lithuanian theatre artists had little chances to demonstrate their art across the borders of USSR.
+Even such stars, worthy of the big stages of the world, like Virgilijus Noreika, laureates of prestigious international competitions Irena Milkevičiūtė, Vaclovas Daunoras, did not guest perform.
 Just a few singers and dancers could appear on the stages of the so-called "soviet countries".
 The whole theatre toured in Moscow (1954, 1963, 1970, 1986), St. Petersburg (1958), Riga (1979).
-The ballet troupe had more chances to perform on foreign stages.
+The ballet company had more chances to perform on foreign stages.
 It danced in the towns of Eastern Germany (1969, 1977), Bulgaria (1973), Sweden (1983, 1984), Greece (1983, the festival of Athens), Syria and Turkey (1988).

 Certainly, the western audience met with some kind of distrust the performances of Lithuanian artists forgotten long time ago.
 The Italian press commented the theater's "Don Carlos" and "Nabucco" performances in the homeland of G. Verdi: "I have always heard bad opinions about these "penal expeditions" of modest East European theatres to Roncole square (…), unable to raise Verdi festivals to high standard (…).
 But this time National Vilnius Company presented a surprise.
 We had a feast for real!
 Everything was presented with high dignity, like real performances at the theatres fostering old traditions (…) - the performance at Verdi's home with Verdi's music was impressive" (Pier Maria Paoletti.
 Those Assyrians of the Baltic. - Gazzetta di Parma, 24 07 1992).